 Junior high-school

 I was among the first waves who were given the choice to enter private schools, only if our parents could afford the costs.
-And fortunately, it was possible for the middle class to cover such expenses within their family budgest.
+And fortunately, it was possible for the middle class to cover such expenses within their family budget.
 In that school, we had a course to study basics of programming and computer science.
 I still remember the great feeling when I could write a short program to convert our mathematical equations to live diagrams and later, with adding colors to that and using random functions I could create animation-like shapes.
 As a kid I thought I'm building animations!
 I thought this is how companies like Disney make cartoons for us. lol I loved it, but unfortunately we didn't have a computer at home and my parents were kinda against it, because my cousin had one, and he was using it mainly to find girlfriends online!
 This was even pre UI-based chat systems like Yahoo Messenger!
 He had to connect with a dial-up and chat through terminal.
-I was always jeleous of that, but I couldn't convinse my parents, as my mom was fully against it.
-She thought having a computer = games + chatting with girls; and that means less "studing at school" which was against her plan to make us good engineers or doctors, which is what almost all parents in Iran 4 wanted for their kids.
+I was always jealous of that, but I couldn't convince my parents, as my mom was fully against it.
+She thought having a computer = games + chatting with girls; and that means less "studying at school" which was against her plan to make us good engineers or doctors, which is what almost all parents in Iran 4 wanted for their kids.

-President Rafsanjani: Revolution inside the revolution
+President Rafsanjani: a revolution inside the revolution

 Unfortunately I don't have any photos from that time as I haven't been in contact with my family for a few years.
 Even if I were, I remember that Homayoun took my father's camera and deleted all his photos/videos and asked my father not to bring it again in any of their parties.